Skip to Content

 • Saute the chopped garlic until aromatic.

 • Pour the beaten egg into the wok.
-You can either scramble the eggs before adding the rice or coat the rice with the uncooked egg.
+You can scramble the eggs before adding the rice or coat the rice with the uncooked egg.

 • If you mix the uncooked egg with the rice, stir-fry it over low heat until the egg is fully cooked and encase each grain of rice inside.